SandroMartens/DBGSOM/docs/source/algorithm.rst

 Runtime complexity
 ------------------
 There are different ways to estimate the complexity of SOMs.
-A rough estimate for the complexity is:
+A rough estimate for the time complexity `T` and space complexity `S` is:

 .. math::

     T = O(nmde)